thp/urlwatch/docs/source/reporters.rst

 -----

-You can have notifications sent to you through the `Prowl` push notification service, to recieve the notification on iOS.
+You can have notifications sent to you through the `Prowl` push notification service, to receive the notification on iOS.

 To achieve this, you should register a new Prowl account, and have the Prowl application installed on your iOS device.